 Sets the LCD controller interface timing when in raster mode.

-ui32Base specifies the LCD controller module base address.pTiming points to a structure containing the desired timing parameters.
+pTiming points to a structure containing the desired timing parameters.

 This function is used in raster mode to set the panel size and sync timing parameters.

 For a definition of the timing parameters required, see the definition of tLCDRasterTiming.